diyessi/explications/content/articles/srt1.md

        TRA ERROR   TRANSFER TO NEGATIVE ARGUMENT ERROR HANDLING ...
 USE SQRT RESULT IN AC
 ```
-Indexable instructions can refer to addresses relative to the `TSX` instruction by using the relative offset as their address and specifying the appropriate tag.
-For example, if a subroutine should branch to the normal return instruction after the `TSX` instruction that invoked it, it would branch to 2 with a tag of 4:
+Indexable operations can refer to addresses relative to the `TSX` operation by using the relative offset as their address and specifying the appropriate tag.
+For example, if a subroutine should branch to the normal return operation after the `TSX` operation that invoked it, it would branch to 2 with a tag of 4:
 ```
 HELPER REM        A SUBROUTINE
        ...